-The removal of small bushes, brush and grass can free up more useful space on your land to be put to better use.
-It also gives your property more esthetic appeal and enhances its value.
+The removal of small bushes, brush, and grass can free up more usable space on your land.
+It also gives your property a better curb appeal and enhances its value.

 - Who to hire, tree or garden service?